 7) Harden off seedlings in pots if they are planned to be outdoor crops, (in other words toughen them up prior to moving them outside permanently), by placing the pots outside during the day and bringing in overnight for about a week or so.
 After this you can safely plant them in their final locations providing all risks of frost have passed, (any doubts and you should use permeable horticultural fleece to protect your young plants until all danger of frost has gone).
 If the plants are destined for a greenhouse they will be fine simply transplanted into the larger area or larger pots.

-8 ) Tomatoes, Cucumbers and Peppers, transplant either 1 plant to a 15 – 20+ litre pot of compost, or plant outdoors in a vegetable bed in rows, spacing each plant about 24″ apart and support with a 5 foot bamboo cane.
+8 ) Tomatoes, Cucumbers, and Peppers, transplant either 1 plant to a 15 – 20+ liter pot of compost or plant outdoors in a vegetable bed in rows, spacing each plant about 24″ apart and support with a 5-foot bamboo cane.

 9) Courgettes / Zucchini are best in a vegetable bed, (although not impossible in a large container).
 Transplant the young plants 24″ apart and keep watered until established.

 Radishes and Beetroot.

 These are both very easy to grow and each follows a similar set of basic rules.